-All pupils will receive a broad balanced education that includes the STEM subjects.
-Where appropriate pupils will be directly taught about how various STEM subjects aid their entry into a wide range of careers and enable them be more effective workers.
+All pupils will receive a broad balanced education that includes but is not limited to the STEM subjects.
+Where appropriate pupils will be directly taught about how various STEM subjects aid their entry into a wide range of careers and enable them to be more effective workers.
 The DFE guidance states that by the age of 14, every pupil should have had the opportunity to learn how the different STEM subjects help people to gain entry to, and be more effective workers within, a wide range of careers.
 In our schools' pupils are of different abilities and as such pupils should be given opportunities to develop knowledge, experience and understanding that is developmentally appropriate.